 The rules around social distancing are changing though.
 If there is a fitness class or activity you enjoyed before, it might be worth finding out what's happening now.
 For example, on 11 July, team sports were allowed to start again with outdoor swimming pools and water parks also re-opening.
 From 25 July, sports facilities and venues, including indoor gyms, fitness and dance studios and indoor swimming pools will open, subject to evidence closer to the time.
 It is important to keep in mind continued guidance on social distancing though.

-The good news about self-isolating in 2020 is that you're well covered for accessing all of your normal life (well, most of it) via a screen.
+The good news in 2020 is that you're well covered for accessing all of your normal life (well, most of it) via a screen.
 There are myriad apps available to help you exercise like you did before.
 It may be a habit you keep up long after we come out of the other side of the coronavirus, in fact.

 Running or cycling